Medical Assistance and Resources: A Guide to Medical Services at CPS

 For additional resources see Medical Assistance & Resources for CPS Children & Families (above).

 A brief overview of state and federally funded programs and services available for youth transitioning out of foster care can be found in this document.
-The document describes state- and federally-funded programs for individuals currently or formerly in foster care.
 Many more resources can be found on the Texas Youth Connection, a website to help foster youth make their way towards independent, healthy, adult living.